Planning a Street Party

 Street parties are a great way for neighbours to get to know each other, communities to come together and for lasting friendships to be made.

-Thinking of holding a street party to celebrate the Royal Wedding on Saturday 19 May 2018 of Prince Harry and Meghan Markle?
-Organising one is more simple than you might think.
+Organising a street party is more simple than you might think.
 There is lots of information available on this page.
-Please ensure you make your application before Friday 23 March to give us time to process it.
-Get in touch with us on firstname.lastname@example.org or 01306 879338 if you have any questions.
+If you have any questions, get in touch with us on firstname.lastname@example.org or 01306 879338.

 Small street parties take place in one or two streets and are for neighbours only.
 The Communities and Local Government website offers a useful guide to organising a street party.